Joping23/CodeLMRA/README.md

 Go to LocalModelReconstructionAttack/AT&T and launch:

-Python federated_learning/data/data_faces/create_faces.py
+python3 federated_learning/data/data_faces/create_faces.py
 Go to LocalModelReconstructionAttack/AT&T and launch:

-python main.py faces --model neural --num_workers 10 --num_rounds 1000 --bz 256 --num_local_steps 1 --device "cuda" --gnetwork_num_epochs 10000 --num_trials_to_decode 1 --lr 0.05 --adv_lr 0.001 --gnetwork_features 1000 --start_point global_model --decoded_epochs 20000
+python3 main.py faces --model neural --num_workers 10 --num_rounds 1000 --bz 256 --num_local_steps 1 --device "cuda" --gnetwork_num_epochs 10000 --num_trials_to_decode 1 --lr 0.05 --adv_lr 0.001 --gnetwork_features 1000 --start_point global_model --decoded_epochs 20000

 Example of launching the model-based AIA on FlightPrices:

 We first need to make sure that the LMRA was previously launched, then go to the folder ExpFlightPrices and launch AIA.py:

-python AIA.py
+python3 AIA.py

 The procedure is similar for Adult and LeafSynthetic datasets.